 You can merge your Black Friday and Cyber Monday email campaigns.
 But if you choose to split your communication for each shopping day, then you’ve come to the right place.
-In this article, you’ll find some inspiring Cyber Monday email examples and compelling subject lines, as well as best practices to help guide you through your Cyber Monday email campaign for 2020.
+In this article, you’ll find some inspiring Cyber Monday email examples and compelling subject lines, as well as best practices to help guide you through your Cyber Monday email campaign.

 This email example sent by the lingerie brand is a good example of a well-structured email layout.
 The template starts out with an email header containing the brand’s logo.
 The next block is the email headline, which explains in only 4 words the sale campaign.